 Easy Dehydrated Food Recipes

-All the recipes in our 20 Taste-Tested Easy Recipes contain dehydrated food, but are not made "solely" of dehydrated food.
-For example, you need to add stock and meat for the soups.
+All the recipes in our 20 Taste-Tested Easy Recipes contain dehydrated food but are not made "solely" of dehydrated food.
+For example, you need to add stock and meat to the soups.

 BUT FIRST: